 2. Anonymous Family Syndicate – $487 Million

-New Hampshire is one of the US states that permits lottery winners to collect their tickets through trusts.
+New Hampshire is one of the US states that permits lottery winners to collect their large winnings through trusts.
 They hired a lawyer, who set up the entire process and they were able to collect their jackpot without revealing their names.

 William Shaheen, the winner’s attorney told the press that “There couldn’t have been two better people or a better family to win this money.
 They’re going to do great things with it.”
 The New Hampshire family did exactly that.
 Soon after they got their money, they donated $100,000 to the End 68 Hours of Hunger foundation.